jamesheald/COIN/README.md

 adaptation                                % vector of adaptation data (NaN if not measured)

 % store
-store = {}                                % cell array specifying which variables to store in memory
+store = {}                                % cell array for specifying variables to store in memory

 % plot flags
 xPredPlot                                 % plot state | context